 Climate-induced changes in seasonal sea ice extent and thickness and ocean stratification are altering marine primary production (high confidence), with impacts on ecosystems (medium confidence).
 Changes in the timing, duration and intensity of primary production have occurred in both polar oceans, with marked regional or local variability (high confidence).
 In the Antarctic, such changes have been associated with locally-rapid environmental change, including retreating glaciers and sea ice change (medium confidence).
-In the Arctic, changes in primary production have affected regional species composition, spatial distribution, and abundance of many marine species, impacting ecosystem structure (medium confidence). {3.2.1, 3.2.3, 3.2.4}
+In the Arctic, changes in primary production have affected regional species composition, spatial distribution, and abundance of many marine species, impacting ecosystem structure (medium confidence). {3.2.1; 3.2.3, 3.2.4}

-In both polar regions, climate-induced changes in ocean and sea ice, together with human introduction of non-native species, have expanded the range of temperate species and contracted the range of polar fish and ice-associated species (high confidence).
-Commercially and ecologically important fish stocks like Atlantic cod, haddock and mackerel have expanded their spatial distributions northwards many hundreds of kilometres, and increased their abundance.
-In some Arctic areas, such expansions have affected the whole fish community, leading to higher competition and predation on smaller sized fish species, while some commercial fisheries have benefited.
+In both polar regions, climate-induced changes in ocean and sea ice, together with human introduction of non-native species, have expanded the range of temperate species and contracted the range of polar fish and-ice associated species (high confidence).
+Commercially- and ecologically-important fish stocks like Atlantic cod, haddock and mackerel have expanded their spatial distributions northwards many 100 km, and increased their abundance.
+In some Arctic areas, such expansions have affected the whole fish community, leading to higher competition and predation on smaller-sized fish species, while some commercial fisheries have benefited.
 There has been a southward shift in the distribution of Antarctic krill in the South Atlantic, the main area for the krill fishery (medium confidence).
-These changes are altering biodiversity in polar marine ecosystems (medium confidence). {3.2.3, Box 3.4} are unprecedented in at least 1000 years (medium confidence).
-Arctic sea ice has thinned, concurrent with a shift to younger ice: since 1979, the areal proportion of thick ice at least 5 years old has declined by approximately 90% (very high confidence).
-Approximately half the observed sea ice loss is attributable to increased atmospheric greenhouse gas concentrations (medium confidence).
-Changes in Arctic sea ice have potential to influence mid-latitude weather on timescales of weeks to months (low to medium confidence). {3.2.1.1, Box 3.2}
+These changes are altering biodiversity in polar marine ecosystems (medium confidence) {3.2.3; Box 3.4}.

+It is very likely that Arctic sea ice extent continues to decline in all months of the year; the strongest reductions in September (-12.8 \pm 2.3% per decade; 1979-2018) are likely unprecedented in at least 1000 years.
+It is virtually certain that Arctic sea ice has thinned, concurrent with a shift to younger ice: since 1979, the areal proportion of thick ice at least 5 years old has declined by approximately 90%.
+It is very likely that approximately half the observed sea ice loss is attributable to increased atmospheric greenhouse gas concentrations.
+Changes in Arctic sea ice have potential to influence midlatitude weather on timescales of weeks to months (medium confidence). {3.2.1.1; Box 3.2}